Former Candidate for Maryland Delegate – District 18

 Helga’s professional focus to facilitate positive social change stems largely from her own life experiences.
 She survived an attempted murder in 1993 and, more recently, domestic abuse.

-She currently works with Abt Associates where she is managing editor of SAMHSA News and a communications officer with the U.S. Preventive Services Task Force.
+She currently works with Abt Associates where she is managing editor of SAMHSA News and project director to provide communications and management support to the National Bullying Prevention Initiative.
 Helga founded Witness Justice, a national nonprofit that made a significant imprint for survivors of violence and trauma, and led these efforts from 2001 to 2014.
 Helga continues the vision and work of Witness Justice without the organizational structure, advocating for positive social change while providing strategic programs, trainings, and presentations.
 Most recently, Helga created Art 4 Social Change, a community-based social experiment and program aimed at building personal and community resilience through the creation of collaborative artworks.
 She regularly exhibits these pieces and facilitates conference and community discussions with current and past art advocacy projects, including the GlassBook Project.

 Helga’s work has been recognized with numerous awards.
 In 2011, she received the distinguished U.S. Congressional Eva Murillo Unsung Hero Award for her innovation, efficacy, and advocacy.
 In 2017 she received the Gorge Michaels Award for Outstanding Entrepreneurial Accomplishment in her work with Abt Associates.
 In her career, Helga has received other awards for exceptional advocacy and social marketing campaigns including four Telly Awards® for short educational videos which she produced, an IABC Award for best campaign, and a 2009 Silver Addy® Award for conference materials.
 She also has been honored with personal awards of achievement including the Volvo for Life Award and the Baltimore Raven’s Community Quarterback Award.